Robert-Schwartz/Mongo-Pizza_Hunt/README.md

 - [License](#license)

 ## Technologies
-his project was built using HTML, CSS, Javascript, Bootstrap styling, as well as:
+This project was built using HTML, CSS, Javascript, Bootstrap styling, as well as:

 * Node
 * NoSQL